polterguy/magic-menu/README.md

 and sentences, to trigger the same action.
 Allowing for having multiple similar phrases being used, to trigger the same Hyperlambda.

-Notice, it is probably most adequately used in combination with [Hypereval](https://github.com/polterguy/hypereval), since this allows you to create reusable snippets, making your actual menu snippets smaller, and DRY'er.
+Notice, it is dependent upon [Hypereval](https://github.com/polterguy/hypereval), which allows you to create reusable snippets, making your actual menu snippets smaller, and DRY'er.
+It also depens upon the CodeMirror extension widget found in Hypereval.

 ## The tree structure